-The third is an annual yearly review that is completed by the service with support of their Inclusion Professional.
-During this review, the Inclusion Professional will acknowledge the progress of the service in relation to implementing their SIP over the last 12 months
+The third is an annual yearly review.
+The review is completed by the FDC service with support of their Inclusion Professional.

+During this review, the Inclusion Professional will acknowledge the progress of the whole FDC service in relation to implementing their SIP over the last 12 months, comment on the service's plans for the next 12 months, and how these plans were developed to increase the services' capacity and confidence to embed inclusive practices in their service and include all children.
+This Inclusion Professional Review is located on page 16 of the paper-based SIP template.